StevenWang30/pointcloud-rangeimage-prediction/README.md

 When training on a new dataset, the image size has to be divisible by 2^(nb of layers - 1) because of the cyclical 2x2 max-pooling and upsampling operations.

 ### Test Results
+The top row of the images is the real image in time frame #10 (groundtruth).
+Second row is the predicted image using real images in time frame #0-9 Third row is the differences between predicted image with groundtruth image.
+Fourth row is the real image in time frame #9.
+Last row is the differences between real image in time frame #9 with time frame #10.

 #### campus
 <img src="./result_images/campus.png" width="900"/>